IanBrettell/pilot_paper/docs/HMM_states.md

 ### 14 states; 0.08 second interval

-For the downstream analysis we selected the combination of 14 states with a 0.08-second interval between time points, because out of the remaining combinations it appeared to optimally balance the level of overfitting and detection of differences between lines (**Figure \@ref(fig:polar-example)**).
+For the downstream analysis we selected the combination of 14 states with a 0.08-second interval between time points (**Figure \@ref(fig:polar-example)**), because out of the remaining combinations it appeared to optimally balance the level of overfitting and detection of differences between lines -- see Chapter \@ref(param-optim).

 ```r